Next: Introduction, Previous: (dir), Up: (dir) [Contents][Index]

-This is the Select Reference Manual, version 1.0.
+This is the Select Reference Manual, version 1.0.0, generated automatically by Declt version 4.0b2.

 Select is a library for taking slices from array-like objects.
 The most frequently used form is: